1. Getting set up¶

 While keeping the first

-ssh connection running, open a second
+ssh connection running, open another

-ssh connection in a separate terminal and execute
+connection in a second terminal and type

 1.3.
 Downloading files¶